WD-BYPASS/WD_BYPASS/docs/index.md

 - Download → [download](/download)
 - KCSgate Combat Data → [kcsgatecombatdata](/kcsgatecombatdata)

-## CONTACT THE DEVS
+## CONTACT

-The devs can be contacted at the following email: support@wdbypass.publicvm.com.
+The support team can be contacted at the following email: support@wdbypass.publicvm.com.
 Only use this if discussions, Discord, or issues don't work to reach us, or if it is private/urgent.